KWSU (AM)

-KWSU (1250 AM) is a non-commercial radio station licensed to Pullman, Washington.
-The station is owned by Washington State University, and is the flagship of Northwest Public Broadcasting's National Public Radio News network.
-It airs a schedule of news and talk programming from NPR, American Public Media and Public Radio International, as well as locally produced offerings.
+KWSU (1250 khz) is a non-commercial radio station licensed to Pullman, Washington.
+It is owned by Washington State University, and is the flagship station of Northwest Public Radio's NPR News network.
+It airs a news/talk radio format, using programming from NPR, American Public Media and Public Radio Exchange, as well as locally produced offerings.

+By day, KWSU broadcasts at 5,000 watts.
+At night, to protect other stations on 1250 AM from interference, it reduces power to 2,500 watts.
+The station's transmitter is on Flat Road at Country Club Road in Pullman.

+Programming

+Most of KWSU's programs are news-oriented.
+Weekdays, it carries from NPR: Morning Edition, All Things Considered, Fresh Air, 1A, Here and Now and Marketplace.
+From the CBC, it runs As It Happens.
+And overnight, the BBC World Service is heard.
+Weekends feature specialty shows including The Moth Radio Hour, On The Media, This American Life, The New Yorker Radio Hour, Latino USA, To the Best of Our Knowledge and Wait Wait...
+Don't Tell Me!.

 History

 Washington State University was known as the State College of Washington beginning in 1905.
-Research at the college in radio communication, initially with Morse code transmissions using spark transmitters, reportedly began in 1908.
-In early 1916 the college was issued a license for a "Technical and Training School" station, with the call sign 7YI.
-However, in April 1917, due to the entrance of the United States into World War One, most non-government stations were ordered to cease operations.
+Research at the college in radio communication, initially with Morse code transmissions using spark-gap transmitters, reportedly began in 1908.
+In early 1916, the college was issued a license for a "Technical and Training School" station, with the call sign 7YI.
+However, in April 1917, due to the entrance of the United States into World War I, most non-government stations were ordered to cease operations.

-Effective December 1, 1921, the Commerce Department, which regulated radio at this time, adopted regulations formally defining "broadcasting stations".
+Effective December 1, 1921, the Commerce Department, which regulated radio at this time, adopted rules formally defining "broadcasting stations".
 The wavelength of 360 meters (833 kHz) was designated for entertainment broadcasts, while 485 meters (619 kHz) was reserved for broadcasting official weather and other government reports.

 On June 21, 1922, the State College of Washington was issued a license for a new station operating on 360 meters in Pullman.
 This station was issued the call letters KFAE, which were randomly assigned from an alphabetical roster of available call signs.
 Construction was financed by Associated Students along with the Pullman Chamber of Commerce.
 The station was erected by the experimental engineering department at an estimated cost of $1,000 to $2,000, for a savings of between $9,000 and $10,000.
 Dean H. V. Carpenter of the engineering college initially hoped to have KFAE operational by September 1, prior to the September 19 start of the fall semester.

 KFAE's formal debut, using a 5 watt transmitter, was delayed until December 10.
 The station's studio and transmitter were located in adjoining rooms in the basement of the Mechanic Arts Building.
-A transmitting antenna was constructed on the building roof, consisting of 6 wires strung between two 70-foot (21 meter) tall towers.
+A transmitting antenna was constructed on the building roof, consisting of 6 wires strung between two 70-foot (21-meter) tall towers.
 In mid-1923 the station's regular schedule was from 7 to 8 p.m. on Monday, Wednesday and Friday evenings.